In Dubai, a one day layover is an ideal family adventure because this financial hub of the United Arab Emirates is a unique destination.

 Instead, we hiked through the Dubai Mall, past the Dubai Aquarium whose towering glass walls enclose thousands of fish and sharks.
 We strolled through the Souk, a bazaar of traditional shops and pushcarts selling intricate handcrafts from the region.
 We crossed the pedestrian bridge to Souk Bahar and took a terrace table at Abd el Wadh, an excellent Lebanese restaurant overlooking the famous Dubai Fountains.

 Our son had arranged to meet two friends from the millennial diaspora, one working as a private tutor to a sheik’s family, the other a data analyst for a multinational Kuwaiti investment bank.
-We sat back, ate and listened to their stories, pausing every 20 minutes as Madonna or Michael Jackson, Katy Perry or Adele inspired the enormous fountains to light up, shoot in the air, and crash down as thousands of camera phones clicked.
+We sat back, ate and listened to their stories, pausing every 20 minutes as the tunes of Madonna or Michael Jackson, Katy Perry or Adele inspired the enormous fountains to light up, shoot in the air, and crash down as thousands of camera phones clicked.

 One Last Drop of Dubai